nicolas-couet/reactive-spring-data-cassandra/README.md

 - UserServiceTest
 - UserControllerTest based on Spring WebTestClient

+Basically, it creates an entity User and persists it into a Cassandra repository.

-JUnit classes rely on an embedded Cassandra, check project page for more information : https://github.com/nosan/embedded-cassandra
+JUnit classes rely on an embedded Cassandra, check project page for more information: https://github.com/nosan/embedded-cassandra